 4. Look for Bundles

 Both travel websites and cruise lines themselves often encourage passengers to bundle a variety of services and amenities when booking.
 These cruise bundles can offer real savings.
 Some of the options that are typically bundled include airfare, meal and drink packages, transport to and from the ship, free WiFi, and more.
-(About that WiFi: While some cruise lines have free WiFi, others charge $20 or $30 a day for this.)
+(About that WiFi: While some cruise lines have free WiFi, others can charge around $20 or more per person per day for this.)

 When evaluating these packages, it’s worth taking the time to review each item, what it includes (there are various levels of perks available on ships, after all), whether you really want everything in the bundle, and what it would cost if you were to purchase the items separately.